Logiqx/gps-details/docs/devices/apple/watches/accuracy.md

 The `<trk>` element of GPX contains a `<src>` element for the device type - e.g. "Apple Watch Series 8".

-This is the obvious way to specify which device was used to capture a session.
+This is the obvious way to specify which device was used during the session.